 Iterative vs recursive DNS

-There are two types of DNS query that can be used when performing a lookup.
+There are two types of DNS query that can be used when performing a DNS lookup.

 Recursive DNS

-The first is recursive DNS.
-In this case, your DNS will attempt to find the server IP address associated with the domain name or URL you entered.
+In a recursive DNS lookup, your DNS will attempt to find the server IP address associated with the domain name or URL you entered.
 This initial search occurs within the DNS cache.
 If the DNS cannot find an associated IP address in its own DNS cache, it will query other local DNS servers first, before expanding to secondary and tertiary backup DNS services.
 This process will continue until the IP address is found, and then it will be delivered to your client device.
 The DNS servers queried here are located at the highest level, such as root-level DNS or authoritative DNS servers.

 The result is a recurring process to find the IP address, hence the name recursive DNS.